JohnSnowLabs/nlu/docs/en/install.md

 ### Into freshly created venv

-Create a new Venv from scratch, using the currently exectuing Pythons Venv Modulle
+Create a new Venv using the currently executing Pythons Venv Module.

 ```python
 jsl.install(venv_creation_path='path/to/where/my/new/venv/will/be')